SvajunasM/client-back/README.md

 ## Welcome to client-back

-## Install
+## How to install

-1. npm install
+1. Download or clone the project
+2. Run "npm install" inside this project folder to install all dependencies
-2. copy .env example to .env and enter your values
+3. Copy .env example to .env and enter your values

 ## Start server

-npm run start
+- Use "npm start" to start server.

 ## Dependencies